 At their core, loops are constructs that allow you to execute a block of code repeatedly, based on a condition.
 Instead of writing repetitive code manually, loops automate the process, saving time and reducing errors.
 They are particularly useful when working with large datasets, performing repetitive tasks, or iterating through collections like arrays or lists.

 Different programming languages offer various types of loops, but the core concepts remain consistent.
-Here are the most common types of loops:
+Let’s explore the most common types of loops:

 The for